Road debris

 Road debris, a form of road hazard, is debris that accumulates on or off a road.
 Road debris includes substances, materials, and objects that are foreign to the normal roadway environment.
-Debris may be produced by vehicular or non-vehicular sources, although in all cases it is considered litter, a form of solid waste.
+Debris may be produced by vehicular or non-vehicular sources and is a form of solid waste.
 Debris may tend to collect in areas where vehicles do not drive, such as on the edges (shoulder), around traffic islands, and junctions.

 Road spray or tire kickup is road debris (usually liquid water) that has been kicked up, pushed out, or sprayed out from, a tire.
 In 2004, a AAA Foundation for Traffic Safety study revealed that vehicle-related road debris caused 25,000 accidents and nearly 100 deaths a year.